 COVID-19 Vaccine: Make a plan to get a vaccine

 Now is the time to make a plan for how you will get vaccinated when one is available to you.
 The COVID-19 vaccine is one of the most important tools we have to protect ourselves against and end the COVID-19 pandemic.
 As always it is still recommended to wear a mask, avoid crowds, stay 6 feet apart, and stay home if you are sick.

 At this moment the State of California is allocating vaccines through a phase system.
-Currently, we are in Phase 1A: All Tiers and Phase 1B: Tier One.
+Currently, we are in Phase 1A, Phase 1B, and individuals age 16 years or older at high risk.
+On March 25, Governor Newsom announced that starting April 1, all individuals 50 or older can receive the vaccine, and on April 15 every Californian 16 or older can get the vaccine.
 Learn more about California's phase system.

 California’s vaccine efforts